Grab Launches Peer-to-Peer Fund Transfer in GrabPay Mobile Wallet in Singapore

 The Grab app has been downloaded onto over 55 million mobile devices across Southeast Asia, and merchants can benefit from the increased marketing exposure through the Grab app.
 Participating merchants can expect to set up GrabPay easily with a QR code, and enjoy lower costs of cashless adoption.
 With mobile payments, merchants will not incur additional fees such as rental of payment terminals.

 Grab also introduced a new six-digit GrabPay PIN as a second factor authentication (2FA) this week to make its GrabPay mobile wallet more secure.
-Customers with more than $150 worth of credits in their GrabPay account are required to activate the PIN.
+Consumers with more than $150 worth of credits in their GrabPay account are required to activate the PIN.
 The Grab app will automatically prompt users to input their pin number when it detects any unusual activities, such as the app being used in a different country.

 Peer-to-peer fund transfer with GrabPay